Now and Again: Notable guest stars

 In addition, beginning with episode 10, Charles Durning was heard reading a brief narration at the beginning of each episode summarizing the show's backstory.

 Production and broadcast

 The show ran for one season.
-Airing on Friday nights, the show received only fair ratings.
+Airing on Friday nights, the show was frequently preempted and received only fair ratings.
 The reasons cited by CBS for its cancellation included the unjustifiable expense of the program and the low ratings.
+Each episode of the series cost $2.4 million.

 Episodes

 Home media

 In 2014, CBS DVD released Now and Again: The DVD Edition on region 1 DVD in the US.
 The 5-disc set features all 22 episodes of the series, two featurettes and a nearly two-hour long retrospective documentary.
 These include interviews and full participation from almost all of the leading cast and crew, bar John Goodman.
 According to the packaging the "music has been changed for this home entertainment version."

 In 2016, an identical set was released on region 4 DVD in Australia by Via Vision Entertainment (VVE), though it was slightly retitled Now and Again: The Complete Series.